1 Killed, 2 Wounded in Ontario Shooting

 A shooting in Ontario Saturday night left a 19-year-old Perris man dead and two other victims wounded, authorities said.

-The deadly gunfire took place about 11:15 p.m. in the 100 block of West B Street, according to the Ontario Police Department.
+The deadly gunfire took place at about 11:15 p.m. in the 100 block of West B Street, according to the Ontario Police Department.

 “Upon arrival, (officers) discovered an unresponsive male with an apparent gunshot wound,” the department said in a written statement.